YoofKhaneja/Beer-Profiling-and-Rating/README.md

 •	review_overall \
 •	number_of_reviews \
 \
-The data columns are a mix of both character and numeric types/
+The data columns are a mix of both character and numeric types.

 ________________________________________